 Productivity is a key element of a business’ competitiveness.
 Employees are a business’ greatest asset, and their main productivity tools are computers and software.
 IT has a key role to play in enabling employee productivity.
-In this blog, we discuss how IT can minimize productivity waste and raise the ceiling on productivity.
+In this blog, we discuss how IT can minimize employee productivity waste and raise the ceiling on employee productivity.

 Updated May 24, 2022